 Timmins Animal Hospital is proud to offer dentistry as one of the many services available to keep your pet in good health.

-Dental services include cleaning, polishing and extractions to help maintain the oral health of your dog, cat or small rodent.
+Dental services include cleaning, polishing and extractions to help maintain the oral health of your dog or cat.
 In addition to dentistry, we also stock a wide range of dental foods to help maintain your pet’s oral health.